zhihzhang/yi-ms/README.md

 #Introduction#

-**CMS is a metadata-driven persistence and query service for configuration data**
+**YI-MS is a metadata-driven persistence and query service for configuration data**

-CMS (Configuration Management System) is a high performance metadata-driven persistence and query service for configuration data with supporting of RESTful API and client lib (Java, Python).
-CMS is a generic system that be used for cloud configuration, as well other software needs for configuration.
-Moreover, CMS supports multiple data repositories for desired data isolation.
+YI-MS (Configuration Management System) is a high performance metadata-driven persistence and query service for configuration data with supporting of RESTful API and client lib (Java, Python).
+YI-MS is a generic system that be used for cloud configuration, as well other software needs for configuration.
+Moreover, YI-MS supports multiple data repositories for desired data isolation.

+Why the name "YI-MS"?
+YI in Chinese stands for "easy", also there's a famous Chinese ancient literature "Yi Jing" that tells the art of mastering forthtelling and prediction.
+The project was rooted and developed by a great team mainly in Shanghai China, hence the name was chosen.

 **Metadata Model**